google/knative-gcp/docs/install/install-knative-gcp.md

 - Option 1 (Recommended): Use Workload Identity. ***Note:*** Now, Workload Identity for the Control Plane only works if you install the Knative-GCP Constructs from the master.
-If you install the Knative-GCP Constructs with our latest release (v0.14.0), please use option 2.
+If you install the Knative-GCP Constructs with our latest release (v0.14.0) or older releases, please use option 2.

     Apply
   [init_control_plane_gke.sh](../../hack/init_control_plane_gke.sh):